 Civic involvement has been foremost in her life, especially in the areas of human rights and civil rights.
 She served as Vice Chairman of the Partnership for the Homeless in New York City and has for the past 36 years been a national leader for Girls Inc. She has proudly served on the Board of Kent Affordable Housing and for the last 10 years has served on the Board of the Kent Library Association where she helped to form a Facilities committee and worked to restore the severely-damaged historic Reading Room of the original library.
-She also serves on the Strategic Planning, Governance and Annual Benefit committees.
+She also serves as Co-Vice President on the Kent Library Association Board, plus on the Strategic Planning, Governance and Annual Benefit committees.

 Janet’s favorite part of KML is Tuesday morning Rhythm and Rhyme where she get to watch young children, from infants on up, skip into the library with the most open and free minded spirits, ready to experience libraries, learning and the world.

 Eric is a retired attorney, having practiced in New York City for 50 years.
 He specialized in the financial services industry, principally establishing domestic and offshore investment vehicles.
 He also counseled various Non-Profit organizations.
 Eric is a co-founder of Help for Children, an international organization aiding physically and sexually abused children.
 He also serves on its Board of Directors and Executive Committee.